typedb/typedb/docs/pages/academy/2-GRAQL/4-other-queries.md

 ## Compute queries
 The aggregates effectively do their computations on the results of a match query.
-This means that before doing your calculations, GRAKN first has to execute the query and return the results.
+This means that before doing your calculations, Grakn first has to execute the query and return the results.
 If you want to do your statistics on the whole database this soon gets not possible.
-You need something more powerful, namely GRAKN analytics.
+You need something more powerful, namely Grakn analytics.

 To use Analytics, you run `compute` queries, that have a slightly different syntax: a `compute` query has the form `compute SOMETHING of ATTRIBUTE in SUBTYPES;` where `SOMETHING` indicates what you want to compute, `ATTRIBUTE` is the numeric variable on which you want to perform and `SUBTYPES` is just a list of entities and relationships that have that attribute.
 For example